What’s On

 in which we have celebrated the glory of the cross

-and the victory of your martyr Charles:
+and the victory of your martyrs Perpetua, Felicity and their companions:

 by our communion with Christ